os97673/os97673.github.io/content/about/_index.md

 enableComments = false
 +++

-I'm a programmer who loves it.
+I'm a programmer who loves the programming.

-The site is an attempt to document some findings I find useful to be able to fine them again easily and with hope someone else will benefit from this too.
+The site is an attempt to document some findings and thoughts I find useful to be able to fine them again easily and with hope someone else will benefit from this too.